nicolasances/toto-aws-terra/README.md

 Sources:
 * https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration

+### 3. How to get a Certificate?
+If you have a Domain in Route 53, you can attach a certificate to that domain.

+For that, you can use Certificate Manager > Request Certificate. <br>
+Once a certificate has been requested, you can go in the "Certificate Details" page and "Create records in Route 53" so that the DNS records to validate the certificate will be created. <br>

 ### What IAM roles are needed by Toto Terraform?
 * `AmazonVPCFullAccess` to give Terraform the right to create and manage VPCs